FH-Inway/Yammer-Archiver/README.md

 This is a prototype for archiving Yammer/Viva Engage messages in a group.

 It uses the Microsoft Power Automate connector for Viva Engage and its [Get messages in a group (V3)](https://learn.microsoft.com/en-us/connectors/yammer/#get-messages-in-a-group-(v3)) action to retrieve messages from a specified group.
-The resulting data can be downloaded as JSON files and viewed with the `Dynamics 365 and Power Platform Preview Programs.html` file.
+The resulting data can be downloaded as JSON files.

+The files can then either be converted to a markdown file with the `Export-GroupConversationHistory.ps1` PowerShell script or viewed with the `Dynamics 365 and Power Platform Preview Programs.html` file.

 The prototype is based on the article [How to get all messages in a Yammer group using Microsoft Flow](https://alextofan.com/2019/03/18/how-to-get-all-messages-in-a-yammer-group-using-microsoft-flow/).